Mount Pleasant Winery

-Mount Pleasant Estates is a winery in Augusta, Missouri, United States, on the north side of the Missouri River in what is called the Missouri Rhineland.
+Mount Pleasant Estates is a winery in Augusta, Missouri, United States, located on the northern bank of the Missouri River referred as the Missouri Rhineland.

 History

-Mount Pleasant Winery was founded in 1859 by immigrant Georg Muench (1801–1879), a younger brother of Friedrich Münch.
+Mount Pleasant Winery was founded in 1859 by German immigrants Georg Muench (1801–1879), a younger brother of Friedrich Münch.
 The Muench brothers chose this area because it reminded them of their former home in Nieder-Gemünden, Upper Hesse, Germany.
 The winery had to close in 1920 because of Prohibition.